PewDiePie: Subscribers and viewership

 Media writers have noted that Kjellberg's content has been largely built up "methodically," as opposed to him having risen to fame through a viral video.
 At the same time, the growth of Kjellberg's channel has been described as rapid by various sources; Douglas Holt of the Harvard Business Review commented that "the power of crowdculture propelled [Kjellberg] to global fame and influence in record time."
 Many close to Kjellberg have described him as "steadfastly loyal to his YouTube audience," with one calling him "a little spectrumy" in this regard.

 By December 2011, Kjellberg's channel had around 60,000 subscribers, and on 9 May 2012, it reached 500,000 subscribers.
-In March 2012, Swedish newspaper Expressen reported that Kjellberg had uploaded at least one video per day for the seven months preceding their report.
-Additionally, the publication noted that Kjellberg's channel accumulated 71 million total video views to that point and 25 million video views in February 2012 alone.
-The channel reached 1 million subscribers in July 2012, and 2 million subscribers in September.
+Expressen noted that Kjellberg's channel accumulated 71 million total video views by March 2012, with 25 million coming in February 2012 alone.
+The channel reached 1 million subscribers in July, and 2 million subscribers in September.

 Throughout 2012 and 2013, Kjellberg's channel was one of the fastest-growing on YouTube, in terms of subscribers gained.
-In 2013, the channel grew from 3.5 million to just under 19 million subscribers, and by the end of 2013, it was gaining a new subscriber every 1.037 seconds.
-Billboard reported that the channel gained more subscribers than any other channel in 2013.
-In June 2013, Tubefilter began a monthly listing of the most viewed YouTube channels.
-In 2013, Kjellberg was consistently toward the top of this listing, ranking #1 in June, July, August, October, and December of that year.
+On 18 February, Kjellberg's channel reached 5 million subscribers, and in April, he was covered in The New York Times after surpassing 6 million subscribers.
+In July, he overtook Jenna Marbles to become the second-most-subscribed YouTube user, before reaching 10 million subscribers on 9 July.
+Kjellberg's subscriber count then surpassed that of the leading channel, Smosh, on 15 August.
+On 31 October, his channel became the first to reach 15 million subscribers.
+Shortly after, PewDiePie was surpassed by YouTube's Spotlight channel in subscribers.
+After jostling for the top position during the next month, PewDiePie's channel took firm hold of the most-subscribed title on 23 December.
+Ultimately, in 2013, the channel grew from 3.5 million to just under 19 million subscribers.
+By the end of the year, it was gaining a new subscriber every 1.037 seconds, with Billboard reporting that Kjellberg's channel gained more subscribers than any other in 2013.
+The year also proved to be successful for Kjellberg's viewership.
+In June, Tubefilter began a monthly listing of the most-viewed YouTube channels, which Kjellberg consistently topped, ranking #1 in June, July, August, October, and December of that year.
 Analyzing Tubefilter's data, The Guardian reported that Kjellberg's channel earned 1.3 billion video views in the second half of 2013.
-The channel had two of the ten most-viewed gaming videos in 2013: the sixth-part of his Mad Father Let's Play was the third-most viewed of the year, earning 27 million views, and an entry in his Funny Gaming Montage series ranked as the eight-most viewed gaming video of 2013.
+The channel had two of the ten most-viewed gaming videos in 2013: the sixth part of his Mad Father Let's Play was the third-most viewed of the year, earning 27 million views, and an entry in his Funny Gaming Montage series ranked as the eight-most viewed gaming video of 2013.